 About the Author, David Chadwick

 |"Years of expensive Zen training gone to waste" - Zentatsu Richard Baker Roshi

-10-10-10- This page was created back in 98 or 99 when this site was new as
+back in December of 1998 when this site was new as was the book, Crooked Cucumber.

 David Chadwick began practicing with Shunryu Suzuki in 1966 at the age of twenty-one and was ordained by him in 1971.
 He is the author of Thank You And OK!: an American Zen Failure in Japan (1994), which chronicles his years in Japan.
 He lives with his wife and son in Sonoma County, California.

-More Biographical Info on David Chadwick
+More up to date sort of Biographical Info on David Chadwick

 Author bio from Thank You and OK! (which Kirkus Reviews called, "vivid, light-hearted, and unselfconsciously profound"--now in it's 6th printing) - that was 1999.
 Now it's a Shambhala book. - dc 11-01-12